 2. Shea Butter

 If your dog is outside often and you want to heal as well as protect your dog’s paw pads, beeswax can help do both.
-Real beeswax is a great barrier between your dog’s paw pads and outside, especially in the winter.
-We recommend contacting a local apiary or beekeeper for the beeswax, staying away from processed beeswax products.
+Real beeswax is a great barrier between your dog’s paw pads and the outside, especially in the winter.
+We recommend contacting a local apiary or beekeeper for beeswax and staying away from processed beeswax products.

 4. Vitamin E & Vitamin E Oil

 Vitamin E is an essential vitamin that helps with a variety of functions, including skin and coat health.
 Feeding your dog salmon oil, rich in Vitamin E and omega fatty acids, can help reduce dry skin, which may help your dog’s paw pads.
 You can also try vitamin E oil topically on your dog’s paw pads, using a small amount to help heal any dry or cracked patches.

 Olive oil is a great paw pad salve, especially on hot summer days that may have irritated your dog’s paws.
 Apply some olive oil to your dog’s paws after walking outside in hot temperatures, which will help soothe any pain or irritation.
 It can also help if your dog’s pads are dried out, but coconut oil and shea butter may work better just for dryness.

 - Related Read: 6 Best Essential Oils for Dogs